-- 1. Reduced contributions: in 2023 various accounting and audit bodies clarified that this should be this basis. - 2.
-Refund from the scheme: the accepted accounting practice continues to be not to recognise any pension asset based on a right to refund from the scheme for scheduled bodies of a Local change.
+- 1. Reduced contributions In 2023 various accounting and audit bodies clarified that this should be assessed as the extent to which employer contributions are less than projected service costs for the life of the scheme.
+At 31 July 2024 the University's projected service costs for the scheme remained below that of the planned contributions, therefore it remains appropriate no asset is recognised on this basis. - 2.
+Refund from the scheme the accepted accounting practice continues to be not to recognise any pension asset based on a right to refund from the scheme for scheduled bodies of an LGPS.
+This has been on the basis that the University has no functional way to recover the asset without giving notice to leave the pension fund which would require legislative change.